 Greywater lines originating inside a home should be diverted downstream from P-traps and vents to inhibit the entry of insects, vermin, or odors into the house via greywater lines.
 Three-way diverter valves can often be installed as high in the system’s flow as the vent/sewer stack, downstream of the P-trap.

 Greywater lines must be diverted upstream of toilet sewage flow.
 Flushed toilet water is blackwater or sewage, and must never mix with the greywater you use in your landscape.

-Existing homes lacking stub-outs can typically be retrofitted fairly easy where interior sinks are against exterior walls, with cooler-bleed-off harvesting, with a multi-drain or laundry-to-landscape system for washing machines, and with outdoor showers (all described in Rainwater Harvesting for Drylands and Beyond, Volume 2, 2nd Edition).
+Existing homes lacking stub-outs can typically be retrofitted fairly easy where interior sinks are against exterior walls, with a multi-drain pipe or laundry-to-landscape system for washing machines, and with outdoor showers (all described in Rainwater Harvesting for Drylands and Beyond, Volume 2, 2nd Edition).
 See what works for you, your site, and your lifestyle.
 You don’t have to do it all, just start somewhere.
 Anything is an improvement, and the more you do, the better!

 See here for some of the City of Tucson’s resources/illustrations on how stub-outs might be designed and installed in new-home construction.
 See here for the City of Tucson’s greywater-harvesting stub out ordinance

 See here for how you can direct the greywater from your stub-out into your landscape with gravity-fed branched-drain greywater distribution plumbing

 See the new, full-color, revised editions of Brad’s award-winning books